York Revolution: Revolution

-In April 2006, the Atlantic League of Professional Baseball formally announced an expansion team for the city of York.
-One of the prominent members of the team's ownership group is Brooks Robinson, who played with the York White Roses and later with the Baltimore Orioles from 1955 to 1977.
-A statue of Robinson was erected in the area outside the stadium entrance and called Brooks Robinson Plaza in his honor.
+In April 2006, the American minor league Atlantic League of Professional Baseball formally announced an expansion team for the city of York.
+One of the prominent members of the team's ownership group was Brooks Robinson, a Golden Glove award-winner, All-Star, and World Series champion third-baseman who played briefly with the minor league old York White Roses and later further south in the Major Leagues with the Baltimore Orioles of the American League from 1955 to 1977.
+In addition to Robinson memorials erected at Oriole Park at Camden Yards in southwest Downtown Baltimore, a statue of Robinson was erected and dedicated in York in the area outside the Arch Street stadium entrance named Brooks Robinson Plaza in his honor.
+Robinson died in 2023.

 The Revolution's inaugural season saw the team finish third in the South Division with a record of 58–68.
 Their fortunes changed quickly, however, with 2008 bringing a first-place finish in the newly named Freedom Division and the franchise's first trip to the playoffs.
 The Revs were ousted early in the 2008 playoffs, but were back in 2010 when they won the Atlantic League championship, the first professional baseball title the city had won since the 1969 York Pirates of the Eastern League.
-The Revs took home the trophy again in 2011, winning back-to-back championships and becoming just the second team in league history to accomplish the feat.
+The Revs took home the trophy again the next season in 2011, winning back-to-back championships and becoming just the second team in league history to accomplish the feat.
 They returned to the playoffs for a third straight season in 2012, but lost in the opening round.

 In the 2009 preseason, the Revolution joined the two other Atlantic League teams in holding their spring training at home instead of the traditional site in Lakeland, Florida.
-The respective ownership groups of the three teams came to this decision so as to cut costs, citing the 2008 economic recession.
+The respective ownership groups of the three teams made this decision to cut costs during the 2008 financial crisis and the Great Recession.

 On March 24, 2014, the Revolution became the first professional baseball team to accept Bitcoins as a form of payment for ticket purchases.

+On August 2, 2025, pitchers Tyler Palm, Ethan Firoved, Ian Churchill, Brendan Cellucci, Nick Mikolajchak, and Cam Robinson combined to record a franchise-record 20 strikeouts in a win over the Charleston Dirty Birds.